-The Countryside Alliance Awards have been taking the country by storm and we have now announced...Read more
+The Countryside Alliance Awards have been taking the country by storm for over a decade, and as we...Read more

 Now in their sixteenth year, the Rural Oscars are one of the Countryside Alliance’s most popular initiatives and a highlight of the parliamentary calendar.
 They are covetable because they are far more than just rural business awards – they are primarily about the people of the countryside.
 The Awards were set up to honour rural communities and the efforts of those committed to their future, and it is a privilege to celebrate so many ambassadors for our countryside.